-(in thousands) Total net gains included in changes in net assets 20)23 , 2022 otal net gains included in changes in net assets stment ne, net Investment income, net Total net gains included in changes in net assets \$ 237 \$ 29,043 Change in net unrealized gains relating to assets still held at June 30 \$ 245 \$ 17,288
+(in thousands) 2 023 2022 Investment income, net Invest Investment income, net Total net gains included in changes in net assets \$ 237 \$ 29,043 Change in net unrealized gains relating to assets still held at June 30 \$ 245 \$ 17,288

-Note 7 - Endowment
+NOTE 7 - ENDOWMENT

 The University's Endowment (Endowment) consists of the unitized investment pool, investment real estate, and separately managed funds.
 The Endowment provides stable financial support to a wide variety of programs and activities in perpetuity, playing a critical role in enabling the University to achieve its mission.
 Programs supported by the Endowment include scholarships, chairs and professorships, fellowships, research activities, and libraries.
-The Endowment includes both donor-restricted endowment funds and quasiendowment funds.
+The Endowment includes both donor-restricted endowment funds and quasi-endowment funds.
 Net assets associated with endowment funds, including quasi-endowment funds, are classified and reported based on the existence or absence of donor-imposed restrictions.
 Endowment funds without donor restrictions are quasi-endowments.